ianyfan/alevel/physics/specification.md

 1 Line spectra (e.g. of atomic hydrogen) as evidence of transitions between discrete energy levels in atoms; \\(hf = E_1 - E_2\\)

 1.2.4
-1 Candidates should know that electron diffraction suggests the wave nature of particles and the photoelectric effect suggests the particle nature of electromagnetic waves; details of particular methods of particle diffraction are not expected
+1 Candidates should know that electron diffraction suggests the wave nature of particles and the photoelectric effect suggests the particle nature of electromagnetic waves
-2 de Broglie wavelength \\(\lambda = \frac{h}{mv}\\), where \\(mv\\) is the momentum
+\ Details of particular methods of particle diffraction are not expected 2 de Broglie wavelength \\(\lambda = \frac{h}{mv}\\), where \\(mv\\) is the momentum

 1.3.1
-1 Electric current as the rate of flow of charge; potential difference as work done per unit charge; \\(I = \frac{\Delta Q}{\Delta t}\\) and \\(V = \frac{W}{Q}\\)
+1 Electric current as the rate of flow of charge
+\ Potential difference as work done per unit charge
+\ \\(I = \frac{\Delta Q}{\Delta t}\\) and \\(V = \frac{W}{Q}\\)
 2 Resistance is defined by \\(R = \frac{V}{I}\\)

 1.3.2
-1 For an ohmic conductor, a semiconductor diode and a filament lamp; candidates should have experience of the use of a current sensor and a voltage sensor with a data logger to capture data from which to determine I-V curves
+1 For an ohmic conductor, a semiconductor diode and a filament lamp
+\ Candidates should have experience of the use of a current sensor and a voltage sensor with a data logger to capture data from which to determine I-V curves
 2 Ohm's law as a special case where \\(I \propto V\\)

 1.3.3